hai-vr/documentation/docs/products/prefabulous/conversions/convert-vrc-constraints-to-unity-constraints.md

 ﻿import {HaiTags} from "/src/components/HaiTags";
 import {HaiTag} from "/src/components/HaiTag";

-# ⛔ Convert back to Unity Constraints
+# 🚚 Convert VRC Constraints to Unity Constraints

 <HaiTags>
 <HaiTag isUniversal={true} />
 </HaiTags>

-Convert VRC Constraints back to Unity Constraints for use in non-VRChat applications.
+Convert VRC Constraints to Unity Constraints for use in non-VRChat applications.

 To use this component, there must be either component stubs for VRC Constraints present in the project, or the VRChat SDK itself installed.